TinkerHack/TheToolbox/Make.com/SpotifyNowPlayingToBlueskyListigePlaylists/README.md

 # Spotify Now Playing to Bluesky for ListigePlaylists

+> [!WARNING]
+> **Project Status: Unmaintained & Bot Retired**
+>
+> The `@listigeplaylists.bsky.social` Bluesky bot has been **retired**.
+Spotify track posts mentioning the bot will no longer be added to any playlists.
+>
+> Consequently, this Make.com integration is **unmaintained**.
+While you can still use it to post currently playing Spotify tracks to your *own* Bluesky feed, it will not contribute to the community playlist.
+>
+> Check out the new project at **[playlistpicker.com](https://playlistpicker.com)**!

-This Make.com blueprint automatically shares your currently playing Spotify track to Bluesky, making it easy to contribute to the [@listigeplaylists.bsky.social](https://bsky.app/profile/listigeplaylists.bsky.social) curated playlist\!
+This Make.com blueprint automatically shares your currently playing Spotify track to Bluesky. *(Note: The community playlist integration has been retired, but you can still use this template to post to your own Bluesky feed).*

-Perfect for music lovers who want to share their listening habits and contribute to the community playlist without any manual effort.
+Perfect for music lovers who want to share their listening habits without any manual effort.

 ## What This Does